GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/05/index.md

 Click a **Layout Shift** event to see the details of the layout shift in the **Summary** tab.
 Hover over the **Moved from** and **Moved to** fields to visualize where the layout shift occurred.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/2zfTTParTELog75y1VOb.jpg", alt="The details of a layout shift.", width="800", height="597" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/2zfTTParTELog75y1VOb.jpg", alt="The details of a layout shift.", width="800", height="597" %}

 ## More accurate promise terminology in the Console {: #promises }

 When logging a `Promise` the Console used to incorrectly describe the state of the `Promise` as `resolved`:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/hNbVxm5vTgdv0m5YeO0C.jpg", alt="An example of the Console using the old 'resolved' terminology.", width="800", height="449" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/hNbVxm5vTgdv0m5YeO0C.jpg", alt="An example of the Console using the old 'resolved' terminology.", width="800", height="449" %}

 The Console now uses the term `fulfilled`, which [aligns with the `Promise` spec][13]:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/SrAp9fORCU1KlMPNieJe.jpg", alt="An example of the Console using the new 'fulfilled' terminology.", width="800", height="395" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/SrAp9fORCU1KlMPNieJe.jpg", alt="An example of the Console using the new 'fulfilled' terminology.", width="800", height="395" %}

 V8 Bug: [#6751][14]